ResearchComputing/Documentation/docs/gateways/OnDemand.md

 * large numbers of cores;
 * longer job durations.

-To help you use the `Custom` menu for interactive appications, below is a table describing each field and possible options.
+To help you use the `Custom` menu for interactive applications, below is a table describing each field and possible options.

 | Input | Description |
 | --- | ----------- |